Catalonia ex-leader Puigdemont returns to Spain despite arrest warrant

 Puigdemont fled Spain over his role in a failed 2017 independence bid for the wealthy region.

-After his brief address, Puigdemont headed to the regional parliament for the investiture vote to elect a new leader.
+After his brief address, Puigdemont appeared to head to the regional parliament for the investiture vote to elect a new leader.
+But the assembly began the vote without him being present.

+It was not immediately clear where he was.
+Police set up road blocks within Barcelona and leading out of the city, an interior department spokesperson said, according to the Reuters news agency.

 His potential arrest and imprisonment could unleash new turmoil in Catalonia.